Fzf As A Git Picker

 # Fzf’s CLI

-, which allows you to easily send authenticated requests to the GitHub GraphQL API, I thought it would be interesting
+Combined with the GitHub CLI gh, which allows you to easily send authenticated requests to the GitHub GraphQL API, I thought it would be interesting

-program which would allow me to fuzzy search for a starred repository and then display its README in a pager or editor.
+to try and write a small bash program which would allow me to fuzzy search for a starred repository and then display its README in a pager or editor.

-This resulted in me writing gh-starred, a multi-file bash
+This resulted in me writing gh-starred, a multi-file bash script that uses fzf together with the GitHub CLI gh.

-Before starting this project, I had the thought that writing this straight up in bash
+Before starting this project, I had the thought that writing this straight up in bash might not be the most

 practical or ergonomic way to do this, but I saw it as a fun challenge to see if I could learn some new things about bash